 Of course, Environmental Volunteers will continue to offer in-person and hands-on science programs for all grades K-6 in San Mateo and Santa Clara counties, whenever the situation with COVID-19 and county health ordinances allow.
 These programs consist of standards-based learning stations, focused on a specific subject area appropriate to your grade level (see below).
 Each program can be adapted to best support your students wherever they may be with the topic.

 Environmental Volunteers’ School Programs are designed to support the science standards for each grade.
 If you are interested in scheduling a school program with us, please read the Programs By Grade Level section below to learn more about the subject areas and activities available for your grade.
-If you have questions about a specific program, please contact our School Programs Manager, at email@example.com or 650-493-8000 ext 339.
+If you have questions about a specific program, please contact our School Programs Manager, at email@example.com or 650-493-8000 ext 3.

-Field trips are 2 hours long and have a volunteer to student ratio of 1:8 or better.
+Our standard, full-class field trips are 2 hours long and have a volunteer-to-student ratio of 1:8 or better.
 Our trained volunteers guide your students on a nature hike to explore the plant communities of the area, look for evidence of animals passing by, and discover the stories told through the local geology.
-Field trips are generally scheduled between 9:30am-11:30am, although there is some flexibility as needed.
-Please note: timing for Fitzgerald Marine Reserve field trips are determined by the tides, and can range from 8:30am-2:30pm depending on the specific date.
+Field trips are generally scheduled between 9:30am-11:30am, although there is some flexibility as needed, and can accommodate up to two full classes.
+The school is responsible for arranging appropriate transportation, and must provide 1 adult chaperone for each group of students.

 Common Core and Science Standards

 Each of our programs support the Common Core and either the Next Generation Science Standards (NGSS PROGRAM) or the California State Education Science Standards (EV CLASSIC).
-Several programs have the option of going on a field trip to a local nature preserve as a pre-or post-classroom activity.
+Several programs have the option of going on a field trip to a local nature preserve as a pre-or-post-classroom activity.